TerminalMC/ChatNotify/README.md

 - "sound": See below.

 The "sound" control is the Minecraft ID of the sound you want the notification to play.
-To find a sound, go to [insert link], or, in Minecraft with cheats on, type the command /playsound, and look through the auto-complete options.
+To find a sound, [click here](https://github.com/NotRyken/ChatNotify/blob/master/src/main/resources/assets/chatnotify/SoundList.txt), or, in Minecraft with cheats on, type the command /playsound, and look through the auto-complete options.

 The "sound" can handle both formats, so "minecraft:block.anvil.land" and